micag2025/micag2025/README.md

 ## Hi there 👋

+I'm Michela!

+I'm a data analyst and I'm currently learning from DeepLearningAI digital platform how to use my Python skills in handeling with LLMs.
+Here you can find an overview of open source projects that I have achieved from the DeepLearninigAI.

+I'm looking to collaborate on Python projects.

+You can also find me on Linkedin.
 <!--
 **micag2025/micag2025** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.